RESOURCES

 If you are uncomfortable with reporting to police directly you can report to the Naked Truth Support Team or a sex worker organization.

-CONTACTThe Vancouver Police also have an embedded victims services staff worker who is not a police officer and who will respect your wishes and confidentiality when reporting crimes.
-Please contact any of the contacts below if you feel comfortable and if not we will be happy to connect you to other resources.
+The Vancouver Police also have an embedded victims services section who will respect your wishes and confidentiality when reporting crimes.
+Please call 911 if you have experienced a crime and they will connect you with the relevant VPD section to the crime you have experienced…. if you feel comfortable…. and if not we will be happy to connect you to other resources.

 We are not afraid

-If you are experiencing bias or lack of action when trying to report crimes, exploitation or bias from police and city staff in your area and do not know how to proceed, please report to the Naked Truth Support Team.
+If you are experiencing bias or lack of action when trying to report crimes, exploitation or bias from police and city staff in your area and do not know how to proceed, please reach out to the Naked Truth Support Team.

 We will help you to examine your options and if you consent, we will attempt to intervene on your behalf.
-If you are uncomfortable with formal action, we will take your information for use in future actions to address harms caused by bias among mainstream systems like the police and city staff.
+If you are uncomfortable with formal action, we will save your experiences for use in future actions to address harms caused by bias among mainstream systems like the police and city staff.

 Reach out if you are unsure.
 We have all been there.
 Together we can change the cycle of violence and protect each other.
 We are a community and you matter.